 - Web browsers – Internet Explorer, Edge, Firefox, Chrome

 - PDF/Post script file readers – Adobe Cloud (UCLA Site License)

 - Utilities and add-ins – QDB add-ins for Excel

 - Backups of work-related data saved on the PC, including email (data storage retention policy is available here).

 - Machines must be left on for backups to take place.
-You may turn off your monitor, but your computer must remain powered on and on the network.
+You may turn off your monitor, but your computer must remain powered on and connected to the SEAS network.

 - Differential backups are done weekly and full backups are done monthly.
 Full backups may not exceed 30GB.
 Users exceeding their backup quota will have backups disabled until they reduce the size of their backups.

 - Users who wish to use Outlook as their email client will have their email excluded from backups due to the way Outlook handles mail.

 - SEASnet will not backup any personal data.
 Users should understand how to save their data properly so personal files are not inadvertently backed up.